 Best Bike Helmet for Kids

-If you seek a straightforward kids' bike helmet for younger ones, the Joovy Noodle is a potential contender.
+If you seek a straightforward kids' helmet for younger ones, the Joovy Noodle is definitely a contender.
 This lightweight option comes in various kid-friendly, bright solid colors that can help your child stand out in a crowd.
 The dome is adequately padded for comfort and has plenty of ventilation, with a wire mesh covering the front openings for bug control (what a thoughtful addition!).

 The Razor Full Face Helmet looks and feels like a lightweight motocross helmet (it is not!).
 It has front mouth ventilation for better airflow and a visor for sun protection of sensitive eyes.
 Kids like the way it mimics the tough helmets worn by motocross riders, and we love the full head design that offers face protection for the potential faceplate that can happen while riding.

 This helmet has a somewhat closed-off feeling for the wearer and could make some kids feel claustrophobic.
-It is also hot, and it may not be the best choice for warmer weather as your child will sweat more when wearing this style compared to a traditional bike helmet.
+It is also hot, and it may not be the best choice for warmer weather as your child will sweat more when wearing this style than a traditional bike helmet.
 This helmet is not suitable for motorized activities, and we encourage parents to read the fine print before purchasing to avoid disappointment.
-Overall, we think it is a good choice for those who want a little more protection for their face or added warmth for cooler weather.
+Overall, it is a good choice for those who want a little more protection for their face or added warmth for cooler weather.

 The Bell Rally Child Helmet is a traditional bike helmet for younger riders.
 This helmet is brightly colored plastic graphics over impact foam.
 It is lightweight, offers good ventilation, has adequate padding, and comes with a sun visor.
 Testers say the product is comfortable, and we like the simplicity and straightforward design.

-This product is small and not suitable for children with larger heads, but if you pay close attention to sizing and measure your child before making your purchase, you shouldn't have any trouble.
+This product is small and unsuitable for children with larger heads, but if you pay close attention to sizing and measure your child before making your purchase, you shouldn't have any trouble.
 It doesn't have an adjustable circumference knob, so it may not be something that fits as long as an adjustable option might.
 Also, the thin plastic overlay could potentially become misshapen in intense heat, so we suggest not leaving it in a hot car or under intense direct sun.
 In short, we think this simple helmet is a potential option for younger riders, especially those who just need a helmet but aren't as concerned with style or standing out in a crowd.

 The Obsidian Kids Bike Helmet comes with adorable cartoon graphics and a built-in visor.
 It features adjustable circumference sizing, so it should fit a broader range of heads right out of the box.
 We like the thicker padding and the slightly curved chin buckle that makes it somewhat more comfortable for wearers.

 Toddlers will feel protected and cozy in the Schwinn Classic Design for little ones.
-This classic kids' bike helmet is designed with babies and toddlers in mind, with more head coverage and simple lines without any flashy graphics or bells and whistles.
+This classic kids' bike helmet is designed with babies and toddlers in mind, with more head coverage and simple lines without flashy graphics or bells and whistles.

 The WESTGIRL Bike Helmet has a super cool look, and we like the idea of the versatility of going full-face or sans face mask.
 It has better matte graphics than much of the competition and thick padding throughout for comfort.
 Kids liked the way the helmet looks, and parents felt it offered full coverage protection not found in all of the competition.